yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/disaster-recovery/_index.md

     DETAIL:  There is 1 other session using the database.
     ```

-- DDL replication is not supported.
+- Currently, DDL replication (that is, automatically handling SQL-level DDL changes such as creating or dropping tables or indexes) is not supported.
+To make these changes requires first performing the DDL operation (for example, creating a table), and then adding the new object to replication in YBA.
 Refer to [Manage tables and indexes](./disaster-recovery-tables/).

 ## DR vs xCluster replication